-Selecting the Boot a virtual machine disk image in a QEMU virtual machine radio button allows you to boot a previously created virtual machine image directly on the host using the QEMU PC System Emulator.
-Choose the virtual machine image using the VM Disk Image to Boot text field or the file Browse button.
+Selecting the Boot VM tab allows you to boot a previously created virtual machine image directly on the host using the QEMU PC System Emulator.
+Choose the virtual machine image using the Disk Image to Boot text field or the file Browse button.

-Selecting the Synchronize the current target system image with a virtual machine disk image radio button allows you to perform file synchronization between the target system image and the virtual machine disk image in both directions:
+Selecting the Sync VM †ab allows you to perform file synchronization between the target system image and the virtual machine disk image in both directions:

-- Choose Update files in the current target system image (to match VM disk image) and press the Sync Image button to import into the target system image all file changes that have been made inside the booted virtual machine image. - Choose Update files in the VM disk image (to match the current target system image) and press the Sync Image button to export all file changes that have been made in the target system image into the virtual machine disk image.
+Use the Sync From VM button to update the target system image with all file changes that have been made inside the booted virtual machine image. • Use the Sync To VM button to update the virtual machine with all the changes that have been made in the target system image.
 The exported changes will be visible in the virtual machine disk image the next time it is booted using QEMU.